Following the success of our sold out March event, we are delighted to announce a return to Hebden Bridge’s Trades Club this summer.

 – Longstanding Caught by the River contributor Emma Warren taking on MC duties.

-Our delectable posters were made for us by Louise Mason.
+Our delectable poster was made for us by Louise Mason.
 You can visit her website here.